nickmflorin/enumerated-literals/README.md

 ##### `assert` (_method_)

-A type assertion that throws an [`InvalidLiteralValueError`][InvalidLiteralValueError] if the provided value is not in the set of constant string literal values on the [EnumeratedLiterals instance][instance].
+A type assertion that throws an `InvalidLiteralValueError` if the provided value is not in the set of constant string literal values on the [EnumeratedLiterals instance][instance].

 ```ts
 <L extends Literals>(value: unknown, errorMessage?: string): asserts value is LiteralsMember<L>;